krutsko/alert2dash-operator/README.md

 [![codecov](https://codecov.io/gh/krutsko/alert2dash-operator/branch/main/graph/badge.svg)](https://codecov.io/gh/krutsko/alert2dash-operator)
 </div>

-The Alert2Dash Operator is a Kubernetes operator that automatically generates Grafana dashboards from Prometheus alerting rules.
-It simplifies the process of visualizing and monitoring your alerts by creating customized dashboards.
+Alert2Dash is a Kubernetes Operator that automatically generates Grafana dashboards from Prometheus alerting rules.
+It simplifies the process of visualizing and monitoring your alerts by creating customized dashboards that stay synchronized with your alerting definitions.

+## Key Features

+- **Automatic Dashboard Generation**: Convert PrometheusRules directly into meaningful Grafana dashboards
+- **Zero-Drift Guarantee**: Dashboards automatically update when alert definitions change
+- **Template Support**: Use custom Jsonnet templates for advanced dashboard customization: panel sizes, and grouping etc.
+- **Kubernetes-Native**: Fully integrated with Kubernetes resource model and lifecycle management

 > **Note:** This operator is designed to work alongside:
 > - [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) - for managing Prometheus rules and alerts
 > - [grafana-operator](https://github.com/grafana-operator/grafana-operator) - for managing Grafana dashboards

-## How it works
+## How It Works

+Alert2Dash Operator follows a Kubernetes-native approach:

-The Alert2Dash Operator works by monitoring PrometheusRule resources in your cluster.
-When an AlertDashboard custom resource is created, it uses label selectors to identify relevant PrometheusRules, extracts metrics from their alert expressions, and generates dashboard JSON.
-This JSON is stored in ConfigMaps which the Grafana Operator transforms into actual dashboards in Grafana.
-The process is fully automated, keeping your dashboards synchronized with your alerting definitions.
+1. It monitors PrometheusRule resources in your cluster
+2. When an AlertDashboard custom resource is created, it uses label selectors to identify relevant PrometheusRules
+3. It extracts metrics from alert expressions and analyzes their query patterns
+4. It generates dashboard JSON using predefined template
+5. The generated JSON is stored in ConfigMaps with proper labels
+6. The Grafana Operator detects these ConfigMaps and creates actual dashboards in Grafana

 Here's the diagram with Grafana Dashboards as output boxes from Grafana Operator: